sleepyfox/code-kata-web-service/README.md

 * Store the details of a new account (email, password, organisation (optional))
   - also creates a unique account ID and password salt
 * Look up the details of an account by account ID
+  - Returns account ID, email, organisation and active status
 * Look up the details of an account by email address
+  - Returns account ID, email, organisation and active status
 * Authenticate an account by providing an email address and password
 * Allow an authenticated customer to change their password
 * Allow an admin to change a customer's password
 * Disable an account (reversible, admins only)
+  - A disabled account cannot authenticate
 * Re-enable a disabled account (admins only)
+  - A re-enabled account is the same as an ordinary enabled account
 * Delete an account (irreversible, admins only)
+  - A deleted account cannot authenticate, and is not returned in lookups

 ## Constraints